 Racquetball is pretty unique in that there are lots of different ways to hit the ball, meaning you’ll get a full-body workout because you’ll be using so many muscles with each shot.
 Plus, it’s fun!

 #7.
 Calorie Burning

-Most exercise burns calories but racquetball can burn up to 500 per hour if played for an extended period of time or at high intensity levels.
-You can’t do this from watching TV all day long!
+Most exercise burns calories but racquetball can burn up to 500 per hour if played for an extended period of time or at high-intensity levels.
+You can’t do this by watching TV all day long!